trivago/Protector/README.md

 # Protector

-A circuit breaker for Time Series Databases
+A circuit breaker for Time Series Databases like InfluxDB

 ## Introduction